When I found out I was expecting twins, I thought I would easily figure out twin breastfeeding.

 If I have another baby (when my hubby reads this sentence, he is going to have a panic attack!), I will try to breastfeed again.
 Not because I feel pressured to, but because it can be a beautiful thing when it works.
 And if it doesn’t, I’m gonna whip out my Dr. Browns with pride.

 I’d love to hear your (nonjudgy!) thoughts.
-Did you struggle with breastfeeding?
+Did you struggle with twin breastfeeding or singleton breastfeeding?
 How did it make you feel?